EvaLin2951/Thalia-AI/README.md

 ## 🌟 Overview

-Thalia is an AI-powered menopause support platform designed to provide evidence-based education, symptom assessment, and emotional support for women navigating menopause.
-The platform combines medical research with personalized AI assistance to create a comprehensive support system.
+Thalia AI was initiated during the 2025 AI4Good Lab at Mila - Quebec Artificial Intelligence Institute, based on an idea co-pitched by Eva (Yifan) Lin and Paria Jafarian, and developed in collaboration with KK (Jieqi) Luo, Ameline Ramesan, Sabia Irfan, and Qi Zeng.

+The project explores how conversational AI can support individuals experiencing menopause — guiding users through symptom reflection and assessment, providing trusted answers grounded in medical research, and offering empathetic emotional support tailored to their experiences.

+We’re continuing to grow Thalia beyond the lab, with ongoing efforts to expand its capabilities, enhance the user experience, and build a more inclusive, accessible support tool.

 ### Key Capabilities